top of page

 Simply replacing one tablespoon up to a quarter of the table sugar with unrefined sugars will result in richer baking goods [more than that amount, it starts to affect the way they rise].

 Unrefined sugars add depth to baked goods—brownie, banana bread, chocolate chip cookies—rib rubs, barbecue sauces, beef stews, and hot chili.
 Try it over your hot cereals, French toast, ice cream, hot chocolate, granola bars, and cinnamon rolls.
-Cookies will be less crisp but chewier, whenever we remove a dryer sweetener and substitute it with another with higher moisture and stickier such as muscovado sugars.
+Cookies will be less crisp but chewier whenever we remove a dryer sweetener and substitute it with another with higher moisture and stickier, such as muscovado sugars.

 Raw sugars have an attractive sparkly crystal, and those labeled as demerara have coarse crystals.
 Because they hold their shape when heated, use them as a finishing sugar to add a crunchy topping to cookies and muffins.